 Several things have an influence upon Unrest

-- Food shortages
+- 1 Food shortages

-- Actions that the population disapprove of.
+- 2 Actions that the population disapprove of.

-- Being under siege
+- 3 Being under siege

+- 4 High tax rates

-- Poor weather
+- 5 Poor weather

-- Army units taking food
+- 6 Army units taking food

 There are also some things which will make unrest fall.